esponges/blog/rtk-tokens-auth-wrapper.md

 };
 ```

 Finally, it's time to create the wrapper layout component.
 This component will be used to wrap all of our application's authenticated pages.
 It will check the authentication status of the user, if it finds a valid token and no auth details in the store it will call the `getAuthData` endpoint to get the user data and update the store.
-If it doesn't find a valid token it will redirect the user to the login page.
+If it doesn't find a valid token it will delete any possibly existing token and redirect the user to the login page.

 ```tsx
 // components/AuthWrapper.tsx